awsdocs/aws-codecommit-user-guide/doc_source/setting-up-ssh-windows.md

 1. Open the CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

 1. In the region selector, choose the AWS Region where the repository was created\.
 Repositories are specific to an AWS Region\.
-For more information, see [Regions and Git Connection Endpoints](regions.md)\.
+For more information, see [Regions and Git connection endpoints](regions.md)\.

-1. Choose the repository you want to connect to from the list\.
-This opens the **Code** page for that repository\.
+1. Find the repository you want to connect to from the list and choose it\.
+Choose **Clone URL**, and then choose the protocol you want to use when cloning or connecting to the repository\.
+This copies the clone URL\.
+   + Copy the HTTPS URL if you are using either Git credentials with your IAM user or the credential helper included with the AWS CLI\.
+   + Copy the HTTPS \(GRC\) URL if you are using the git\-remote\-codecommit command on your local computer\.
+   + Copy the SSH URL if you are using an SSH public/private key pair with your IAM user\.
+**Note**

-    If you see a **Welcome** page instead of a list of repositories, there are no repositories associated with your AWS account\.
-To create a repository, see [Create an AWS CodeCommit Repository](how-to-create-repository.md) or follow the steps in the [Getting Started with Git and CodeCommit](getting-started.md) tutorial\.
+ If you see a **Welcome** page instead of a list of repositories, there are no repositories associated with your AWS account in the AWS Region where you are signed in\.
+To create a repository, see [Create an AWS CodeCommit repository](how-to-create-repository.md) or follow the steps in the [Getting started with Git and CodeCommit](getting-started.md) tutorial\.

-1. Choose **Clone URL**, and then copy the SSH URL\.

-1. In the Bash emulator, using the SSH URL you just copied, run the git clone command to clone the repository\.
+1. In the Bash emulator, run the git clone command with the SSH URL you copied to clone the repository\.
 This command creates the local repo in a subdirectory of the directory where you run the command\.
 For example, to clone a repository named *MyDemoRepo* to a local repo named *my\-demo\-repo* in the US East \(Ohio\) Region:

    ```
    git clone ssh://git-codecommit.us-east-2.amazonaws.com/v1/repos/MyDemoRepo my-demo-repo